Vietnamese Women's Museum

 The museum also organises thematic exhibitions to showcase transformations and new developments that occur in contemporary Vietnam.
-The museum’s key mission is “to enhance public knowledge and understanding of history and cultural heritage of Vietnamese women…thus contributing to promoting gender equality.”
+The museum's key mission is “to enhance public knowledge and understanding of history and cultural heritage of Vietnamese women…thus contributing to promoting gender equality.”

 Historical background

-The Vietnamese Women’s Museum was officially established on 10 January 1987 as per instructions by the Socialist Republic of Vietnam’s government.
-This was part of the government’s priorities to recognise the role played by women in the nation’s historical and cultural development and, promote female empowerment.
-Plans to establish the museum were initiated in 1985 by Nguyen Thi Dinh, who was serving as the president of the Vietnam Women’s Union at the time.
+The Vietnamese Women's Museum was officially established on 10 January 1987 as per instructions by the Socialist Republic of Vietnam's government.
+This was part of the government's priorities to recognise the role played by women in the nation's historical and cultural development and, promote female empowerment.
+Plans to establish the museum were initiated in 1985 by Nguyen Thi Dinh, who was serving as the president of the Vietnam Women's Union at the time.
 Nguyen was also a renowned leader of the National Liberation Front during the Second Indochina War.
 Nguyen hoped for “the character of the museum to be different from any other museum in Vietnam [and] wanted it to be a center for research and activities especially for and about women; a place where women could feel comfortable and enjoy themselves.”
-Although approval for the museum’s construction was granted in 1985, the construction process was delayed due to resource constraints.
-In 1991, construction began with financial assistance provided by the Vietnam Women’s Union and Ministry of Culture.
+Although approval for the museum's construction was granted in 1985, the construction process was delayed due to resource constraints.
+In 1991, construction began with financial assistance provided by the Vietnam Women's Union and Ministry of Culture.
 The museum was designed by architect Tran Xuan Diem.
 It was officially opened on 20 October 1995.
-The museum was closed for redevelopment and refurbishment works from 2006 to 2010 with funds provided by the Vietnamese government, Vietnam Women’s Union, and the Ford Foundation.
+The museum was closed for redevelopment and refurbishment works from 2006 to 2010 with funds provided by the Vietnamese government, Vietnam Women's Union, and the Ford Foundation.
 In 2010, the museum was reopened to the public with modernised architecture and facilities and a new permanent exhibition.
 The museum also evolved from a cultural and historical museum into a gender-focused museum.
-The Vietnamese Women’s Museum is funded and operated by the Vietnam Women’s Union and stands as an entity within the organisation.
+The Vietnamese Women's Museum is funded and operated by the Vietnam Women's Union and stands as an entity within the organisation.
 It reflects the policies and political agenda of the union.

 Use of museum land for a cafeteria

-From 2009 onward, 80m^{2} of land of the museum in the front of Museum, Ly Thuong Kiet street, has been rented to a cafeteria.
+From 2009 onward, 80m^{2} of land at the front of Museum, Lies Thuong Kiet street, and has been rented to a cafeteria.
 The contract is dated 15/7/2009 and signed by Nguyen Thi Tuyet, the museum director at that time, and Dao Boi Huong, a representative of Van Viet Company.
 However, after nearly two years of implementation of this joint venture agreement, the Presidium of the Central Committee of the Vietnam Women's Union issued a decision on allowing the Vietnam Women's Museum to perform service activities matching its field of expertise.

-Talking to reporters, Nguyen Thi Bich Van, the current museum director, said, "All our activities are based on the Cultural Heritage Law and Circular 18/2010 / TT BVHTTDL of the Ministry of Culture, Sports and Tourism, which prescribed organization, functions and duties of the Museum, the revenue is guaranteed to pay full payment to the state budget in accordance with the regulations."
+Talking to reporters, Nguyen Thi Tuyet Van, the current museum director, said, "All our activities are based on the Cultural Heritage Law and Circular 18/2010 / TT BVHTTDL of the Ministry of Culture, Sports and Tourism, which prescribed organization, functions and duties of the Museum, the revenue is guaranteed to pay full payment to the state budget in accordance with the regulations."